-The Museum’s exhibition Rendering Witness: Holocaust-Era Art as Testimony displays art produced by Jews and other victims of the Nazis during the Holocaust.
+The Museum’s exhibition Rendering Witness: Holocaust-Era Art as Testimony displayed art produced by Jews and other victims of the Nazis during the Holocaust.
 Each artwork in this exhibition reasserts the artist’s humanity and individuality, qualities too often obscured by iconic Holocaust photographs that were taken by the Nazis or their collaborators.
-We will highlight artwork from this exhibition in a series of blog posts.
+We highlighted artwork from this exhibition in a series of blog posts.

 In early September 1942, the Nazis deported over 15,000 Jews who were children, elderly, or sick from the Lodz Ghetto to Chelmno death camp.
 This deportation had the full cooperation of Mordechai Chaim Rumkowski, the controversial Chairman of the Judenrat, who hoped that cooperation with the Germans would lead to the survival of most of the Ghetto’s Jews.

 This brutal deportation came to be known as the Sperre (shown at the top of the drawing as Spere).
 Litzmannstadt, in the upper left, was the Germanized name for Lodz.